-As long as you have followed all the advice already given, which I will go over one last time.
+As long as you have followed all the advice already given, I will go over one last time.

-Wash rice, use correct rice to water ratio for the number of people you are serving, in a pan which you have a lid for.
+Wash rice, use the correct rice to water ratio for the number of people you are serving, in a pan which you have a lid for.

 Then the last thing you need to know is the cooking time for rice, this is made up of the time it takes to bring to the boil (about 7 minutes), plus 8 minutes steaming and finally, 5 minutes resting.